firefly-cpp/AST-Monitor/README.md

 Let's take a closer look at the impressive components that make up this technological marvel:

 * **A platform with fixing straps** that securely attach to your bicycle, ensuring a seamless training experience. 🚲🔒
-* **The powerful Raspberry Pi 4 Model B micro-controller**, fueled by the dynamic Raspbian OS. 💻
+* **The powerful Raspberry Pi 4 Model B micro-controller**, powered by the dynamic Raspbian OS. 💻
-* **Five-inch LCD touch screen display**, where the magic happens and the wonders unfold. ✨🖥️
+* **A five-inch LCD touch screen display**, where the magic happens and wonders unfold. ✨🖥️
 * **Equipped with a USB ANT+ stick**, AST-Monitor captures the heartbeat of your training, providing crucial data for your journey to greatness. 📡
 * **Adafruit's Ultimate GPS HAT module** joins the lineup, empowering you with location information and paving the way for GPS integration (coming soon!). 🌐🛰️

 But that's not all—AST-Monitor's engineering prowess shines through in every detail:

 A Serial Peripheral Interface (SPI) protocol ensures seamless communication between the Raspberry Pi and the GPS peripheral, guaranteeing accurate and timely data.
-The screen display, connected using a physically shortened HDMI cable, ensures a sleek and compact design that doesn't compromise on performance.
+The screen display, connected using a physically shortened HDMI cable, ensures a sleek and compact design that doesn't compromise performance.
 Oh, and did we mention the touch feedback?
-Prepare to be amazed by the seamless touch experience, brought to life through intricate physical wiring.
+The seamless touch experience is brought to life through intricate physical wiring.

 During the testing phase, the AST-Monitor prototype was powered by Trust's 5 VDC power bank, providing unparalleled endurance.
-While the current prototype may be a tad bulky, rest assured, our ingenious team is hard at work, exploring sleeker and more discreet solutions, including the sweat drainer of the AST. 💪💦
+While the current prototype may be a bit bulky, rest assured, our team is hard at work, exploring sleeker and more discreet solutions, including the sweat drainer of the AST. 💪💦

-For those who crave a glimpse inside the technological marvel, behold the intricate internal components of the AST-Monitor:
+For those who crave a glimpse inside this technological marvel, behold the intricate internal components of AST-Monitor:

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/189920171-ac946a93-ad78-4e4b-bf09-5de5bf69bef9.png" alt="AST-Monitor">